-- (1) Average (Mean) Capitalisation Rate this is based on the trend line.
+- Average (Mean) Capitalisation Rate this is based on the trend line.
 Since it is tied to actual transactions, the Capitalisation Rate reflects the quality, size and age of properties typically sold in the geographic area identified in the survey.
-For example, Low Rise Apartment Buildings located on Halifax Peninsula are generally of older stock, so the Mean (Average) Capitalisation Rate primarily reflects transactions involving this type of property. - (2) Capitalisation Rate Range We have adopted one Standard Deviation either side of the Average (Mean) as our Low and High Range boundaries.
-Approximately 68% of property transactions should fall within this Capitalisation Rate range. - (3) Delta This is the change in the Average (Mean) Capitalisation Rate over the preceding twelve month period. - (4) Coefficient of Determination - This indicates the percentage of the Capitalisation Rates that are "explained" by the Property Type trend line i.e. the percentage of the Capitalisation Rates that are a function of the Sale Date and Property Type (and in some locations the Vacancy Rate, where this is a more reliable independent variable).
+For example, Low Rise Apartment Buildings located on Halifax Peninsula are generally of older stock, so the Mean (Average) Capitalisation Rate primarily reflects transactions involving this type of property.
+Properties with buildings which are ten years or less in age are frequently outliers because the average building stock is older.
+In order to properly reflect these outliers for apartment buildings we have "broken out" Capitalisation Rates for sales comprising buildings that are ten years or less in age, where sales data is available. - (2) Capitalisation Rate Range We have adopted one Standard Deviation either side of the Average (Mean) as our Low and High Range boundaries.
+Approximately 68% of property transactions should fall within this Capitalisation Rate range. - (3) Delta This is the change in the Average (Mean) Capitalisation Rate over the preceding twelve month period. - (1) Coefficient of Determination This indicates the percentage of the Capitalisation Rates that are "explained" by the Property Type trend line i.e. the percentage of the Capitalisation Rates that are a function of the Sale Date and Property Type (and in some locations the Vacancy Rate, where this is a more reliable independent variable).
 This gives an indication of the explanatory power of the data: the "unexplained" percentage is due to other variables such as those outlined in the opening paragraph above.
 However the "best fit" trend line is often a high order polynomial which, while having excellent explanatory power during the time period covered by the sales data, may produce misleading results outside the date range.
 We have therefore tested the trend line by extrapolating it for two years before and after the date range to verify the validity of the trend line model.
 In some cases we have adopted a lower order trend line i.e. one with a lower Coefficient of Determination, when the extrapolated results warrant it.

-(5) Standard Deviation - This is a measure of the degree of spread of the Capitalisation Rates.
+(2) Standard Deviation - This is a measure of the degree of spread of the Capitalisation Rates.
 A low Standard Deviation means that most of the Capitalisation Rates are closely grouped around the Average.
 In a normal distribution 68% of the Capitalisation Rates would lie within one Standard Deviation either side of the Average (Mean); 95% within two Standard Deviations and almost 100% within three Standard Deviations of the Mean.